-If you’re looking for the best fried turkey rub, this one from Martha Stewart should be at the top of your list!
+If you’re looking for the best fried turkey rub, this one should be at the top of your list!

-#3 Deep Fried Turkey Rub Recipe: Patrick and Gina Neely
+#3 Fried Turkey Recipe: Patrick and Gina Neely

 Next up is a turkey rub recipe from Patrick and Gina Neely from the Food Network.
 It’s a super simple, classic recipe that will have your guests coming back for more next year!

 Here’s what you need for this deep fry turkey rub: